szeness/roulettePhp/README.md

 only way you bet real higher and win super high.
 But that again goes in the chances of luck section, wich as said, The More u play, The More u loose...

-anyways its beautiful to see and back then to learn that php is such a nice language for backend situations. ofcourse javascript is king i guess...
+anyways its beautiful to see and back then to learn that php is such a nice language for backend situations.

 javascript is in this code 2-3 rows, its for the automatic refresh of the page. since php needs a refresh to be ran again.